mbernste/mbernste.github.io/_posts/2022-11-05-reparameterization_vi.md

 2. $p$ is continuous with respect to $z$
 3. Sampling from $q_\phi$ can be performed via the **reparameterization trick** (to be discussed)

-The method is often called "blackbox" VI because it works for a large set of models $p$ and $q$ and it acts as a "blackbox" for which $p$ and $q$ can simply be plugged into the algorithm thereby avoiding the tedious model-specific, mathematical derivations that developing a variational inference algorithm often requires (As an example of such a tedious derivation, see the [Appendix](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) to the original paper presenting [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)).
+The method is often called "blackbox" VI because it enables practitioners to avoid the tedious model-specific, mathematical derivations that developing VI algorithms often require (As an example of such a tedious derivation, see the [Appendix](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) to the original paper presenting [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)).
+That is, blackbox VI works for a large set of models $p$ and $q$ acting as a "blackbox" in which one needs only to input $p$ and $q$ and the algorithm performs VI automatically.

-At its core the reparameterization gradient method is a method for performing stochastic gradient ascent on the ELBO.
-It does so by employing a reformulation of the ELBO using the reparameterization trick.
-In this post, we will review stochastic gradient descent, present the reparameterization gradient method, and finally, dig into an example of implementing this method in [PyTorch](https://pytorch.org/) for performing Bayesian linear regression.
+At its core, the reparameterization gradient method is a method for performing stochastic gradient ascent on the ELBO.
+It does so by employing a reformulation of the ELBO using a clever technique called the "reparameterization trick".
+In this post, we will review stochastic gradient ascent, present the reparameterization trick, and finally, dig into an example of implementing the reparameterization gradient method in [PyTorch](https://pytorch.org/) in order to perform Bayesian linear regression.

 Stochastic gradient ascent of the ELBO
 --------------------------------------